BibleResearch/bible-notes/old_testament/historical_books/judges.md

 # Judges

 ## Authorship and Audience
 The name of the author is not given in the text, but Talmudic tradition holds that **Samuel** the prophet wrote this book.
-This book was undoubtedly written to a Jewish audience, given the specificity of the geography and tribal details given.
+This book was undoubtedly written to a Jewish audience, given the specificity of the geographic and tribal details given.

 ## Date and Historical Context
 Based on Judges 1:21, this book must have been written before David had taken Jerusalem.
 As such, it was likely written **before 1003 BC**.